snoyberg/conduit/README.md

 ```

 `ZipSink` is a newtype wrapper which provides an different
-`Applicative` instance than the standard one for `ConduitM`.
+`Applicative` instance than the standard one for `ConduitT`.
 Instead
 of sequencing the consumption of a stream, it allows two components to
 consume _in parallel_.
 Now, our `sumC` and `lengthC` are getting
 values at the same time, and then those values can be immediately